elbraulio/simple_research_survey/README.md

 # How it works

-There is a __job__ that run every 5 minutes.
-It checks if exist a survey request to send a mail survey.
 The only thing you have to do to make a survey is to follow 3 steps.

 ## create a survey